NewAlexandria/vim.ana/README.md

 The focus of this repo is to be portable, environment-neutral, and safe for existing configs.
 Vim.ana is a Vim & related environment that can be dropped into any unix-flavor box, and without disruption to existing production configs.

 ## Features ##
-* Pathogen for loading.
+* NeoBundle for loading.
 * Familiar windowing setup of File Browser + Open Files + Edit Window.
 * IDE features that align with RubyMine, Eclipse, and others.
-* Comprehensive file and symbol search system
+* Comprehensive file and symbol search system.
+* Version control integration.
+* NeoVim optimized.

 ## Components ##